Scientist profiles G-L

 - Post-stroke recovery and neurorehabilitation

-- Gladstone DJ, Bui E, Fang J, Laupacis A, Lindsay MP, Tu JV et al. Potentially preventable strokes in high risk patients with atrial fibrillation who are not adequately anticoagulated.
-Stroke 2009;40(1):235-40.
+- Gladstone DJ, Bui E, Fang J, Laupacis A, Lindsay MP, Tu JV et al. Potentially preventable strokes in high-risk patients with atrial fibrillation who are not adequately anticoagulated.
+Stroke.
+2009 Jan;40(1):235–40.

-- Gladstone DJ, Danells CJ, Armesto A, Staines WR, McIlroy WE, Graham SJ, Herrmann N, Szalai JP, Black SE, for the Subacute Therapy with Amphetamine and Rehabilitation for Stroke (STARS) Study Group.
-Physiotherapy coupled with dextroamphetamine for motor rehabilitation after hemiparetic stroke: A randomized controlled trial.
-Stroke 2006;37(1):179–185.
+- Gladstone DJ, Danells CJ, Armesto A, Staines WR, McIlroy WE, Graham SJ, Herrmann N, Szalai JP, Black SE, the Subacute Therapy with Amphetamine and Rehabilitation for Stroke (STARS) Study Group.
+Physiotherapy coupled with dextroamphetamine for motor rehabilitation after hemiparetic stroke: a randomized controlled trial.
+Stroke.
+2006 Jan;37(1):179–85.

 Related News and Stories: